json420/degu/doc/degu.server.rst

 Typically you will use Degu for per-user server instances listening on random, unprivileged ports (as opposed to system-wide server instances listening on static, privileged ports).
 In this case, ``address[1]`` (the port) should be ``0``.
-For example, to bind to the IPv6 any-IP address, you would supply this *address*::
+For example, to bind to the IPv6 any-IP address, you would specify this *address*::

     ('::', 0, 0, 0)